oegonzal/MeteorGifMaker/README.md

 1. Make sure you have Meteor installed and can run it on your terminal.
 You can get Meteor at https://www.meteor.com/developers
 2. From your terminal navigate to the project's root directory, MeteorGifMaker
 3. Once there, enter command 'meteor' and hit enter
-4. On a browser, navigate to http://localhost:3000/
+4. On a browser, navigate to http://localhost:3000/ (IMPORTANT: make sure to open in http://localhost:3000/ and not in a karma debug page, otherwise app will not work!)
 5. You should be good to go to try out the Meteor web app.

 Testing
 ======

-When you navigate to http://localhost:3000/ you will notice a velocity tool will appear along side the project.
+When you navigate to http://localhost:3000/ you will notice a velocity tool will appear along side the project on the right side of the screen.
 Wait a few moments while the tool automates the tests and shows tests results.

 If you wish to go straight to the app simply hit the 'x' icon on the top right side of the test modal and the modal will slide out.
 (In case you want to open it again, there will be a circle icon on the top right side.
 Hit this to open velocity test tools again)